 - Sending the student enrolment form to the host family so that they can have basic information about them, including health, diet and smoking habits

 - All students are met by their host families on arrival at a pre-agreed meeting point.
 Some individual students may have car transport from their arrival point in the UK.
 In those cases they will be taken directly to the host family’s home and picked up from there for their return journey.
 Detailed arrangements about times and location are communicated to all parties.

 - All groups arriving in airports are met by our hired coaches with a courier on board for transfer to one of our centres.
 They are also met on arrival at the centre by our centre supervisors.

 - Escorts, drivers and couriers should all have valid security documents

 - Educational, sports and leisure venues that we use for our group courses all have to comply with government Health and Safety Regulations.
-They all have their own risk assessments which get translated into their safety guidelines.

 - The colleges give an induction on the first day covering basic safety points such as fire safety and the use of premises.